If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Apple AirPods Cleaning Kit

-If you want to avoid buying all of those cleaning items individually, this AirPods cleaning kit from RevJams has all of those items, and others, to help you keep your AirPods squeaky clean.
-It even comes with a handy storage pack for you to keep all the items together in one spot.
+If you want to avoid buying all of those cleaning items individually, this AirPods cleaning kit has all of those items, and others, to help you keep your AirPods squeaky clean.
+It even comes with a handy multitool and cleaning wipes to keep every nook and cranny crud and germ-free.

 Replace Your AirPod Pro’s Tips